 Intravenous fluids are required if the cholera patient is severely dehydrated and oral fluids are insufficient for the patient or are not retained by the patient.

 Zinc also helps decrease the duration of diarrhea in children with cholera.

 The degree of this dreaded disease can be controlled through proper diet, medication, and adequate rest.

-The susceptibility to cholera is quite high in most of the malnourished population or in people with immunodeficiency problems.
+The susceptibility to cholera is relatively high in most malnourished populations or people with immunodeficiency problems.

-Drinking clean and safe water is a necessary measure to avoid this and any other water-borne disease.
+Drinking clean and safe water is necessary to avoid this and any other water-borne disease.

 Preventive measures are easy to undertake and consist of adopting a multidisciplinary approach.

-Preventions include surveillance by public health agencies for endemic outbreaks, water care (chlorine treatment, water filtration, safe water tanks).
+Preventions include surveillance by public health agencies for endemic outbreaks and water care (chlorine treatment, water filtration, safe water tanks).